tektechnologies/Instructor-Prep/201/class-04.md

 - absolute.
 Absolute we set what the spacing should be. set absolute top-bottom-left-right within the page.
-It doesnt matter what the parent element is or doing it now goes where ever you tell it to go.
+It doesn't matter what the parent element is or doing it now goes where ever you tell it to go.
 Lets you leave the parent element and what it is doing.
 It is possible to use it within the element.
 We can keep the elements grouped together so that screen readers can access that